joseeden/joeden/docs/005-Cybersecurity/006-Security-Operations/005-Protecting-Data.md

 ## Ways to Protect Data

+### Data Security Controls

+Data security controls are essential measures implemented to protect data from unauthorized access, alteration, or destruction.
+These controls help ensure the confidentiality, integrity, and availability of data within an organization, safeguarding sensitive information and complying with regulatory requirements.

+- Clear policiesand procedures covering data use and security.
+- Encryption to protect sensitive information.
+- Access controls on stored data.

 ### Anonymization

 Anonymization of data is the process of removing or altering personally identifiable information (PII) to ensure that the data cannot be traced back to specific individuals.